AUM 101 : Fundamentals of Automotive Technology

 Students will learn to use effective diagnostic strategies and modern test equipment to monitor and evaluate vehicle system data for correct function and operation.

-The Certificate is a four (4)--semester program and is structured so a student may begin at any semester and accomplish the requirements for the Certificate in four consecutive semesters.
+The Certificate is a four (4) semester program and is structured so a student may begin at any semester and accomplish the requirements for the Certificate in four consecutive semesters.
 It includes four academic courses and ORI 110 Freshman Seminar.
 The academic requirements for the Certificate are tailored to graduates who are planning on immediate employment in the automotive service industry and these courses will not meet the requirements for the A.A.S.
-Degree in General Technology, nor will they provide transfer credit at any other college.
+Degree, nor will they provide transfer credit at any other college.

 Associate of Applied Science (A.A.S.)
-Degree in General Technology is a full two-year track that includes the entire automotive curriculum and all the academic course requirements for an A.A.S.
+Degree in Advanced Automotive Technology is a full two-year track that includes the entire automotive curriculum and all the academic course requirements for an A.A.S.
 Degree.
 These academics are higher-level academics and are completely transferable to any college or university.

 Students are exposed to the industry requirements of today’s automotive service technicians.
 This means, that in addition to the curriculum requirements, students will develop professional skills and processes used by today’s highly successful technicians.
 Students must be prepared to invest time and effort into their education and training.
 The program focuses on producing confident, qualified graduates for employment in fast-paced, late-model technology, vehicle repair facilities.